-Welcome to the home page for the Computer Science Department's Theory of Computation course CLA CS 332.
+Welcome to the home page for the Computer Science Department's Theory of Computation course CAS CS 332.
 This is the starting point for online course information and documentation.

 Please consult the syllabus for the details of the course, grading and other course information.